valboz/RTModel/docs/Fitting.md

 ### Description of the options

-Here we describe the options for `InitCond` in detail indicating their default values.
+Here we describe the options for `LevMar` in detail indicating their default values.

-- `peakthreshold = 10.0`: Number of sigmas necessary for a deviation to be identified as a peak in a concave section with respect to a straight line joining the left and right boundaries of the section.
-A too low value will include noise in the baseline among peaks.
-A too high vlaue will ignore small anomalies.
-- `npeaks = 2`: Number of peaks in the observed light curve to be considered for setting initial conditions.
-If you choose to use more than 2 peaks you will have many more fits to be run, with greater chances of success but longer computational time.
-- `nostatic = False`: If True, static models will not be calculated.
-This is useful if higher orders are significant and cannot be treated as a simple perturbation of static models.
-Furthermore, this option is recommended if you have observations from a satellite spaced by a distance of the order of au.
-- `onlyorbital = False`: If true, only orbital motion models will be calculated.
-- `usesatellite = 0`: Initial conditions are set only considering peaks in the indicated satellite.
-If zero, ground datasets are used for initial conditions.
-- `oldmodels = 4`: If previous runs have been archived, the chosen number of best models from the last previous run are included as initial conditions.
-This can be useful for refining old models with new data or options.
-- `override = None`: If a t-uple is specified here (e.g `(8760.1, 8793.1)`), the elements of the t-uple are taken as peak positions in the data and directly used to define the initial conditions.
-The whole spline and peak identification procedure is then skipped.
+- `nfits = 5`: Number of fits executed from the same initial condition.
+- `maxsteps = 50`: Maximum number of steps for each fit.
+- `timelimit = 600.0`: Maximum time in seconds allowed for the execution of `LevMar`.
+If the limit is reached, the execution is stopped and the last step is saved as a preliminary model.
+- `bumperpower = 2.0`: Size of the bumper in the parameter space expressed in sigmas.
+The bumper is created with the shape determined by the local covariance matrix. and the size given by this parameter.

-Notice that the options that are not explicitly specified in the call to `config_InitCond()` are always reset to their default values.
+Notice that the options that are not explicitly specified in the call to `config_LevMar()` are always reset to their default values.

 ### Recording the options

-In each modeling run, the options for `InitCond` are stored in the file `InitCond.ini` in the `/ini` subdirectory within the event directory for later reference.
+In each modeling run, the options for `LevMar` are stored in the file `LevMar.ini` in the `/ini` subdirectory within the event directory for later reference.
 If the modeling run is [archived](Archive.md), also the whole `/ini` subdirectory is saved so that the user may check the options used in each modeling run.

 [Go to **Model selection**](ModelSelection.md)